-Turbidity Curtain for Dredging Operation
+Turbidity Curtains for Dredging Operation

-Question: I need a turbidity curtain for dredging operation.
+Question: I need a turbidity curtain for a dredging operation.
 We are in southern Maryland and need to know the type of turbidity curtain we will need.
 It is a back basin off of a flowing river.
 The river has waves in windy conditions.
 The waves are less than 2 feet and I do not know the flow rate.
 What determines the depth of the curtain?
-What are the standard sizes that are available?
+What standard sizes are available?

 Determining a Turbidity Curtain Depth

 Depths for turbidity curtains are typically chosen based on the location or project specs.
 In general, you do not typically want the bottom of the turbidity curtain to touch the ground in your water location.

 We normally recommend that the curtain be built to a depth that allows for approximately one foot spacing between the bottom of the curtain and the floor of your water body.
 This is done so that the curtain can still move and does not get stuck or bogged down.

 Standard turbidity curtains feature section lengths of either 100 or 50 feet and depths of 5 feet.
 Sections can be connected together through section slide connectors or grommets depending on your specific barrier type and requirements.
 The Type 2 turbidity curtain for dredging operations typically feature section connectors.
 Visit our Silt Curtains page for more information on all turbidity curtain products.

 Questions?
 We can help!
 Call our team at +1-772-646-0597 or submit a form.